Fit Nation: How America Embraced Exercise As The Government Abandoned It

 Yet given the United States is hardly a “fit nation” – only 20 percent of Americans work out consistently, over half of gym members don’t even use the facilities for which they pay so handsomely, and less than 3 of 10 high school students get 60 minutes of exercise a day – the question is how did this happen?
 How did “the gym” become so ubiquitous it’s inescapable, but also troublingly inaccessible?

-FIT NATION, under contract with University of Chicago Press, answers these questions.
+FIT NATION, forthcoming from University of Chicago Press, answers these questions.